Improved $\pi^0,\eta,\eta^{\prime}$ transition form factors in resonance chiral theory and their $a_\mu^{\rm{HLbL}}$ contribution: Equivalence with the Canterbury Approximants

 In our updates of the CA results of ref.~\cite{Masjuan:2017tvw}, to be presented below, we have decided to use the same methodology that was employed in this reference for the $\pi^0$ also for the $\eta^{(\prime)}$.
 That is, we will not trade the constraint on $P_\infty$ (Brodsky-Lepage) by the one on $d_P$ for $P=\eta^{(\prime)}$.\footnote{We decided to do this because it is consistent with the R$\chi$T procedure, see the comparison in table \ref{tab:slopeparametersresults}.
 We have checked that proceeding in complete analogy to ref.~\cite{Masjuan:2017tvw} yields slightly larger $\chi^2$ in the best fit results.} We will also consider the fits using $C_2^2$ enforcing the constraints that ensure that no poles be generated in the spacelike region.

 Therefore, in this section we will be comparing the following fits to data: \begin{itemize} \item Our best fit result, described in sec.~\ref{sec_Fits}, dubbed R$\chi$T below. \item The results obtained considering the chiral limit of eqs.~(\ref{piTFFfinal}) and (\ref{etaTFFfinal}), which correspond to a $C_2^2$ CA, as indicated in table~\ref{tab:ChiralLimitTHStoCA}.
 This is christened $\chi$R$\chi$T in what follows. \item The update of the results in ref.~\cite{Masjuan:2017tvw}, using a $C_2^1$.
 In this case we change their procedure for the $\eta^{(\prime)}$ cases, as explained in the previous paragraph. \item The fit with a $C_2^2$~\footnote{This was performed as a minimal extension of the work in~\cite{Masjuan:2017tvw}, with the same procedure of the update previously described.
 As mentioned before, this model has 3 free parameters sensitive exclusively to double virtuality data.} demanding that no poles are generated in the unphysical region.
 This has also been done using the results in table~\ref{tab:ChiralLimitTHStoCA} to determine the $C_2^2$. \end{itemize} The results of these fits are shown in table~\ref{tab:alphachisqd}.
 According to them, the best agreement with data is obtained for R$\chi$T, and only $C_2^2$ yields fits with a reduced $\chi^2/{\rm{dof}}\sim1$ as well.
 Figures~\ref{fig:THSandC221V} and \ref{fig:THSandC222V} extend Figs.~\ref{fig:TFF1V} and \ref{fig:TFF2V} by adding the $C_2^2$ results.
-In the doubly virtual case, Fig.~\ref{fig:THSandC222V}, it is clear that there are very few points to fit the three coefficients that are independent for each pseudoscalar in $C_2^2$.
-On the contrary, they are related by flavor symmetry in R$\chi$T, which prevents overfitting.
+In the doubly virtual case, Fig.~\ref{fig:THSandC222V}, it is clear that there are very few points to fit the three coefficients that are independent for each pseudoscalar in $C_2^2$, causing all 3 pseudoscalar mesons to have the parameter $\beta^P_{22}$ at limit; consequently, there are poles within the 1$\sigma$ region of these parameterizations of the TFFs.
+On the contrary, the 3 couplings sensitive to double virtuality in R$\chi$T are related by flavor symmetry, so they are fitted to 14 data points, which prevents overfitting.